apache/flink/docs/internals/stream_checkpointing.md

 ### Exactly Once vs. At Least Once

 The alignment step may add latency to the streaming program.
 Usually, this extra latency is in the order of a few milliseconds, but we have seen cases where the latency of some outliers increased noticeably.
-For applications that require consistenty super low latencies (few milliseconds) for all records, Flink has a switch to skip the stream alignment during a checkpoint.
+For applications that require consistently super low latencies (few milliseconds) for all records, Flink has a switch to skip the stream alignment during a checkpoint.
 Checkpoint snapshots are still drawn as soon as an operator has seen the checkpoint barrier from each input.

 When the alignment is skipped, an operator keeps processing all inputs, even after some checkpoint barriers for checkpoint *n* arrived.
 That way, the operator also processes elements that belong to checkpoint *n+1* before the state snapshot for checkpoint *n* was taken.
-On a restore, these records will occur as duplicates, because they are both included in the state snapshot of checkpoint *n*, and will be replayed as part of the data after checkoint *n*.
+On a restore, these records will occur as duplicates, because they are both included in the state snapshot of checkpoint *n*, and will be replayed as part of the data after checkpoint *n*.

-*NOTE*: Alignment happens only for operators wih multiple predecessors (joins) as well as operators with multiple senders (after a stream repartitionging/shuffle).
+*NOTE*: Alignment happens only for operators with multiple predecessors (joins) as well as operators with multiple senders (after a stream repartitioning/shuffle).
-Because of that, dataflows with only embarassingly parallel streaming operations (`map()`, `flatMap()`, `filter()`, ...) actually give *exactly once* guarantees even in *at least once* mode.
+Because of that, dataflows with only embarrassingly parallel streaming operations (`map()`, `flatMap()`, `filter()`, ...) actually give *exactly once* guarantees even in *at least once* mode.

 <!--